paich64/C64MEGA65/README.md

    for the C1541 at drive 8.
 5. If you put your disk images into a folder called `/c64`, then the core will display this folder on startup.
 Otherwise the root folder will be shown.
+   If you want the core to remember the settings, make sure you read the section **Config file** below.
 6. Press the <kbd>Help</kbd> key on your MEGA65 keyboard as soon as the core is running to mount disks and to configure the core.

-If you are a developer and/or have a JTAG adaptor connected to your MEGA65, then you can use the `.bit` file from the ZIP instead of the `.cor` file:
-Run the [M65 tool](https://github.com/MEGA65/mega65-tools) using this
-syntax `m65 -q yourbitstream.bit` and the core will be immediately loaded into the FPGA of the MEGA65 and automatically started.

 ### Config file

 If you want the core to remember the settings you made in the on-screen-menu,